medplum/medplum/packages/infra/setup.md

    1. Add origin access to both `app` and `storage` buckets using origin access identities (found [here](https://us-east-1.console.aws.amazon.com/cloudfront/v3/home?region=us-west-2#/originAccess))

-      This looks like adding the following to the bucket policy (replace `E34W9TK5O83D9` with the correct origin identity)
+      This looks like adding the following to the bucket policy (replace `E34W9TK5O83D9` with the correct origin identity, replace the Resource with the correct bucket arn)

 ```json
        {